NC MISCELLANEOUS STATEWIDE

 Shields, pictured above, retired in 1993 then moved to Boone NC and worked part-time for various firms.
 Wyatt was born in Wilson NC.
 He graduated from VPI in 1941 then was in the Army until 1945.
 He worked as a draftsman for Charles C. Benton & Sons and Thomas, Harles & Edwards before starting Shields & Wyatt in 1959.
 The house was the Sunset Magazine Home of the Year in either 1963 or 1966.
 Wyatt's initials are on the plans.

 1966 - The Elliot Dixon House, 4260 Juanita Avenue, Ayden NC.
 Dixon's father owned the house next door and named the street for his daughter, Juanita.
 Designed by Rudolph Matern.
-Sold to George King.
+Sold in 1997 to Kathleen S. and George L. King.
+Sold in 2020 to James R. Figtree.

 1966 - 529 Brookwood Drive, Elkin NC.
 Architect unknown.
 Sold to George B. and Eva Walters.
 George lived there until 2014.
 Deeded to his daughter, Mahala Jean Huffman and her husband Arthur.
 Sold in 2016 to Thomas R. and Irina Barry.